Each language subdirectory contains a config-lang.in file. This file is a shell script that may define some variables describing the language:

 If defined, a space-separated list of files that should be generated by configure substituting values in them.
 This mechanism can be used to create a file language/Makefile from language/Makefile.in, but this is deprecated, building everything from the single gcc/Makefile is preferred.

-If defined, a space-separated list of files that should be scanned by gengtype.c to generate the garbage collection tables and routines for this language.
+If defined, a space-separated list of files that should be scanned by gengtype.cc to generate the garbage collection tables and routines for this language.
 This excludes the files that are common to all front ends.
-See Type Information.
+See Memory Management and Type Information.